SomeoneElseOSM/mkgmap_style_ajt/legend_mkgmap.md

 Toilets are shown with a suffix indicating pay or free, male or female etc.

+amenity=leisure_centre is shown as leisure=sports_centre.

+Razed railways and old inclined_planes are shown as dismantled.

+Miniature railways (not handled in the style file) are shown as narrow_gauge.

 ## Quality Control

 Objects with a fixme tag have "[fix]" appended to the name.